ExtendRealityLtd/VRTK/README.md

 puts their head into any of the walls then the headset will fade to black.

+#### Player Presence (SteamVR_PlayerPresence)

+The concept that the VR user has a physical in game presence which is accomplished by adding a collider and a rigidbody at the position the user is standing within their play area.
+This physical collider and rigidbody will prevent the user from ever being able to walk through walls or intersect other collidable objects.
+The height of the collider is determined by the height the user has the headset at, so if the user crouches then the collider shrinks with them, meaning it's possible to crouch and crawl under low ceilings.

+The following script parameters are available:

+  * **Headset Y Offset:** The box collider which is created for the user is set at a height from the user's headset position.
+If the collider is required to be lower to allow for room between the play area collider and the headset then this offset value will shorten the height of the generated box collider.
+  * **Ignore Grabbed Collisions:** If this is checked then any items that are grabbed with the controller will not collide with the box collider and rigid body on the play area.
+This is very useful if the user is required to grab and wield objects because if the collider was active they would bounce off the play area collider.

+An example of the `SteamVR_PlayerPresence` script can be viewed in the scene `Examples/017_CameraRig_TouchpadWalking`.
+The scene has a collection of walls and slopes that can be traversed by the user with the touchpad but the user cannot pass through the objects as they are collidable and the rigidbody physics won't allow the intersection to occur.

 #### Touchpad Movement (SteamVR_TouchpadWalking)

 The ability to move the play area around the game world by sliding a